Stackclash/5e-vault/4. World Almanac/NPCs/Brom Martikov.md

   - Bar Assistant
 groups:
   - Keepers of the Feather
-religions: []
+religions:
-personality: 'Curious, playful, slightly mischievous'
+personality: Curious, playful, slightly mischievous
 ideal: Adventure and discovery are the spices of life.
-bond: 'His family, especially his brother Bray, and the adventures they dream of'
+bond: His family, especially his brother Bray, and the adventures they dream of
 flaw: His curiosity and mischievousness sometimes get him into trouble
+goals:
-goals: 'To explore the world beyond Vallaki, to make a name for himself'
+  - To explore the world beyond Vallaki, to make a name for himself
-likes: 'Pranks, stories of faraway places, animals'
+likes: Pranks, stories of faraway places, animals
-dislikes: 'Restrictions, Strahd’s minions, when others treat him like a child'
+dislikes: Restrictions, Strahd’s minions, when others treat him like a child
 partyRelationships: {}
 ---